 - 57.3% of people below the poverty line relied upon social security as their main income and 32.1% relied upon wages as their main income.

 - Between 2012 and 2014, poverty rates increased for: children in lone parent families (36.8 to 40.6%), those receiving Youth Allowance (50.6 to 51.8% and those receiving Parenting Payment (47.2 to 51.5%).
 They remained very high (61.4% to 59.9%) from 2007 to 2014 for unemployed households.

 - The vast majority of people below the poverty line were in rental housing in 2014 (59.7%), with most in private rental housing (44.2%).
 Only 15.5% of people living below the poverty line were home-owners.

 About the Poverty Report

-This Poverty in Australia 2014 is the third report in ACOSS’ poverty series and updates earlier reports with new data released by the Australian Bureau of Statistics Income and Expenditure surveys for 2011-12 and previous years.
+This Poverty in Australia 2016 report is the 5th in ACOSS’ poverty series and updates earlier reports with new data released by the Australian Bureau of Statistics Income and Expenditure surveys for 2013-14 and previous years.
 It uses the internationally accepted poverty line, defined as 50% of median household income, and adjusts for housing costs.
-The research was conducted for us by the Social Policy Research Centre at the University of New South Wales.
+The report was written in conjunction with the Social Policy Research Centre at the University of New South Wales.